-Table 2: Version history of the standard.
+Table 2: Version history of the Standard.

 Version Date Status

 NOST 100-0.1 1990 December First Draft Standard

 NOST 100-0.2 1991 June Second Revised Draft Standard

 NOST 100-0.3 1991 December Third Revised Draft Standard

 NOST 100-1.0 1993 June NOST Standard

 NOST 100-1.1 1995 September NOST Standard

 NOST 100-2.0 1999 March NOST Standard

 IAUFWG 2.1 2005 April IAUFWG Standard

 IAUFWG 2.1b 2005 December IAUFWG Standard

 IAUFWG 3.0 2008 July IAUFWG Standard

-IAUFWG 4.0 2016 July IAUFWG Standard
+IAUFWG 4.0 2016 July IAUFWG Standard (approved)

+IAUFWG 4.0 2018 August IAUFWG Standard (language-edited)

-conventions within the standard while another small team was in charge of updating the standard document with a summary of the WCS time representation (Rots et al. 2015) which in the meanwhile had been voted to be incorporated by reference as an official part of the FITS standard.
+conventions within the Standard, while another small team was in charge to update the Standard document with a summary of the WCS time representation (Rots et al. 2015), which in the meanwhile had been voted natively as part of the FITS Standard.

-Details on the conventions that have been incorporated into this latest version of the standard (CONTINUE long string keywords, blank header space, CHECKSUM, column limits, tiled image and table compression) or only briefly mentioned (keyword inheritance and the Green Bank conventions) are described in Appendix H.3, which also lists the corresponding affected sections of the standard.
+Details on the conventions that have been incorporated into this latest version of the Standard (CONTINUE long-string keywords, blank header space, CHECKSUM, column limits, tiled image and table compression) or only briefly mentioned (keyword inheritance and Green Bank conventions) are described in Appendix H.3, which also lists the corresponding affected sections of the Standard.